carnisj/bcdi/README.rst

 BCDI stands for *Bragg coherent X-ray diffraction imaging*.
 It can be used for:

-* pre-processing BCDI and forward CDI data (masking aliens, detector gaps...) before phasing
+* pre-processing BCDI and forward CDI data (masking aliens, detector gaps...) before phase retrieval

 * post-processing phased data (phase offset and phase ramp removal, averaging, apodization, ...)